 - Cannot necessarily enter into rehab due to commitments, such as family or work, but need robust and inclusive treatment for substance abuse or mental health conditions.

 Many treatment facilities offer intensive outpatient programs, in order to help patients transition from one step to the next more easily.
-However, if you are considering IOP programs in Florida as a stand-alone service or because your current treatment facility does not offer IOP programs, there are some things you should look for.
+However, if you are considering IOP programs in West Palm Beach as a stand-alone service or because your current treatment facility does not offer IOP programs, there are some things you should look for.

 The National Institute on Drug Abuse (NIDA) and American Society of Addiction Medicine (ASAM) have outlined standards for facilities that offer IOPs should adhere to.
 There are fourteen standards; among these are: